GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 ### What type of URLs can be indexed as offline-capable? {: #offline-capable-urls }

 The API supports indexing URLs corresponding to HTML documents.
-A URL for cached media file, for example, can't be indexed directly.
+A URL for a cached media file, for example, can't be indexed directly.
 Instead, you need to provide a URL for a page that displays media, and which works offline.